 All times given in the itinerary serve as a guideline only and are subject to change.

 Guests flying out of OR Tambo Airport on the last day of the safari are requested to book any flights after 19h30 so that we have enough time to get you to the airport.
 We recommend an extra night in Johannesburg after the safari if possible.

 Stay in spacious tents equipped with beds, mattresses, duvets and pillows.
 Ablutions are shared and frequently serviced, with towels and soap included.
 The camp has a cafeteria, shop, restaurant, laundry facilities and more.

-There is also an upgraded tour option where guests stay in huts with beds, sharing communal kitchen and ablution facilities.
+There is also an upgraded tour option where guests stay in huts with beds, sharing a communal kitchen and ablution facilities.
 The basic huts feature ceiling fans and the standard huts are fitted with a small fridge and air-conditioning.
-For details about the upgraded tour options contact us.
+For details about the upgraded tour, options contact us.

-The 4 day Kruger Park Bungalow Safari follows a similar itinerary, but includes accommodation in air-conditioned, en-suite chalets at Skukuza Rest Camp.
+The 4 day Kruger Park Bungalow Safari follows a similar itinerary but includes accommodation in air-conditioned, en-suite chalets at Pretoriuskop Rest Camp.

 For up-to-date and confirmed pricing info for optional items, please drop us an enquiry.